jithstephen13/TradeMart/README.md

 # Project TredeMart

-Hello everyone, this is a Readme for my construct week project that has been completed successfully within the duration of 5 days.
+Hello everyone, this is a Readme for our construct week project that has been completed successfully within the duration of 5 days.
 It was really greate experience for us.
-Below  described the Features of my project.
+Below  described the Features of our project.